 In most cases, many more job listings will be found.
 As soon as one clicks on the heading "Jobs" on "more jobs", a new view opens.
 This new view is what can actually be called Google for Jobs.

 Here, Google's job portal then offers many features to refine the search and filter the search results.
-Provided that the user is logged in, he also has the possibility to save job offers or to be informed about suitable, new job offers via so-called "alerts".
+Provided that the user is logged in, he also has the option to save job offers or to be informed about suitable, new job offers via so-called "alerts".
 In addition to the aforementioned functions, Google's job portal offers numerous other features.
 In a separate article, we have compiled and prepared all the functions of Google for Jobs in detail for you.

 Since more than 60% of all search queries worldwide are now made via smartphone or tablet, Google for Jobs is of course also optimized for mobile devices.